alficles/composite-claims/composite-claims.md

 of the possibility of receiving highly nested tokens.
 Excessive nesting can lead to overflows or other processing errors.

-The security of the "env" claim is subject to all the considerations detailed for COSE objects in [@!RFC9052, section 12].
-Particular attention is required to length attacks.
-If the length of the Enveloped Claims is revealing as to its contents, as it most often will be in this context, issuers MUST pad the content appropriately in order to maintain the secrecy of its contents. "env" claims permit additional elements to be added after arrays of claim keys that can be used for padding when it is required.

-Since the "env" claim only encrypts the contents of the claim and not its key, it discloses the presence of a given claim.
-When this is undesirable, another composite claim like "and", "or", or even potentially "env" can be be used to mask the presence of the claim within.
+Additionally, there is a chicken-and-egg problem with the "crit" claim.
+A relying party that does not support the "crit" claim cannot be expected to enforce it to make other claims mandatory.
+As a result, an application that includes the "crit" claim in its CWT profile MUST make the correct processing of the claim REQUIRED for relying parties.
+It MAY be OPTIONAL for issuers.
+This allows the "crit" claim to be used to facilitate extensions and interoperability.

 # IANA Considerations

 This specification requests that IANA register the following claim keys in the "CBOR Web Token (CWT) Claims" registry established by [@!RFC8392]:

 Claim Name: or
 Claim Description: Logical OR
 JWT Claim Name: N/A
 Claim Key: TBD (greater than 285)
 Claim Value Type(s): array
 Change Controller: IETF

 Claim Name: nor
 Claim Description: Logical NOR
 JWT Claim Name: N/A
 Claim Key: TBD (greater than 285)
 Claim Value Type(s): array
 Change Controller: IETF

 Claim Name: and
 Claim Description: Logical AND
 JWT Claim Name: N/A
 Claim Key: TBD (greater than 285)
 Claim Value Type(s): array
 Change Controller: IETF

-Claim Name: env
-Claim Description: Enveloped Claims
-JWT Claim Name: N/A
-Claim Key: TBD (greater than 285)
-Claim Value Type(s): array
-Change Controller: IETF

 Claim Name: crit
 Claim Description: Critical Claims
 JWT Claim Name: N/A
-Claim Key: TBD (between 41 and 255)
+Claim Key: TBD (greater than 285)
 Claim Value Type(s): array
 Change Controller: IETF

 <reference anchor='CTA5009A' target='https://shop.cta.tech/products/fast-and-readable-geographical-hashing-cta-5009'>